Higher Order Automatic Differentiation of Higher Order Functions: A Higher-Order Forward-Mode AD Translation

 \subsection{Syntactic automatic differentiation: a functorial macro.}

-The aim of higher order forward mode AD is to find the $(k,R)$-Taylor representation of a function by syntactic manipulations, for some choice of $(k,R)$ that we fix.
+The aim of higher-order forward-mode AD is to find the $(k,R)$-Taylor representation of a function by syntactic manipulations, for some choice of $(k,R)$ that we fix.
 For our simple language, we implement this as the following inductively defined macro $\Dsynsymbol[(k,R)]$ on both types and terms (see also~\cite{wang2018demystifying,shaikhha2019efficient}).
 For the sake of legibility, we simply write $\Dsynsymbol[(k,R)]$ as $\Dsynsymbol$ here and leave the dimension $k$ and order $R$ of the Taylor representation implicit.
 The following definition is for general $k$ and $R$, but we treat specific cases afterwards in Example~\ref{ex:oneonetwotwo}.